Laugharne/solana_token_extensions/markdown/immutable_owner.md

 );
 ```
 - **`decimals`**: By setting `decimals = 0`, the token is non-divisible, meaning the smallest unit of the token is a whole number (like 1, 2, 3 tokens).
 This is often used for tokens representing items like NFTs or tickets.
-- **`pkMintAuthority.publicKey`**: The account that has the authority to mint new tokens.
-Here, the mint and freeze authority are set to the same account (`pkMintAuthority`), meaning this account can both mint and freeze tokens.
+- **`kpMintAuthority.publicKey`**: The account that has the authority to mint new tokens.
+Here, the mint and freeze authority are set to the same account (`kpMintAuthority`), meaning this account can both mint and freeze tokens.
 - **`TOKEN_2022_PROGRAM_ID`**: This program ID ensures that the token mint is compatible with token extensions like **Immutable Owner**.